markaren/E-book_cpp/getting_started.md

 sudo apt-get update && sudo apt-get install build-essential
 ```

----
+## Your first project

-With CLion and and a working compiler setup:
+With CLion and a working compiler setup:

 1. Open CLion and choose `New Project`.
 2. Under C++, choose C++ executable.